navinAce/PedalHire_NS/README.md

 - **Backend**: Node.js, Express
 - **Database**: MongoDB

-This project was my final year project and received high marks and accolades, showcasing its potential as a reliable solution for bike enthusiasts.
+This project was my final year project and received high marks, showcasing its potential as a reliable solution for bike enthusiasts.